 Abstract

 In this study, we evaluated decision-making in a sample of adults using the play-or-pass version of the Iowa Gambling Task (IGT).
-The play-or-pass IGT allowed us to better distinguish approach and avoidance learning and explore differences in those learning processes across multiple forms of psychopathology: substance use, depression, and anxiety.
+The IGT is used to assess decision-making deficits in clinical populations.
+The updated play-or-pass IGT allowed us to better distinguish approach and avoidance learning and explore differences in those learning processes across multiple forms of psychopathology: substance use, depression, and anxiety.
+Among a sample of adults, we examined performance on the play-or-pass Iowa Gambling Task as a function of depressive, anxiety, and substance use disorders.

-among a sample of adults performance on the play-or-pass Iowa Gambling Task as a function of different diagnostic categories among adults from a larger study.
-The Iowa Gambling Task (IGT) is used to assess decision-making deficits in clinical populations.
-An adaptation of the original IGT, the “play-or-pass” IGT, better distinguishes approach and avoidance learning.
 Here, we evaluated the test-retest reliability of the play-or-pass IGT and examined associations with self-reported measures of reward/punishment sensitivity and internalizing symptoms.
 Participants completed the task across two sessions, and we calculated mean-level differences and rank-order stability of behavioral measures across the two sessions using traditional scoring, involving session-wide choice proportions, and computational modeling, involving estimates of different aspects of trial-level learning.
 Measures using both approaches were reliable; however, computational modeling provided more insights regarding between-session changes in performance, and how performance related to reward/punishment sensitivity and internalizing symptoms.
 Our results show promise in using the play-or-pass IGT to assess decision-making; however, further work is still necessary to validate the play-or-pass IGT.

 Keywords: Iowa Gambling Task, Test-Retest Reliability, Construct Validity, Computational Modeling, Hierarchical Bayesian Analysis

-Reward and Punishment Learning in Anxiety
+Longitudinal Computational Modeling

 1 Introduction